ksu-is/FOOD/projectroadmap.md

 - [X] Loop the "Not acceptable" option to pick again

 ### Phase 2:
-- [ ] Add Option to reset parameters after pick not accepted
+- [ ] Add Option to reset parameters after pick not accepted.
 - [ ] Generate clickable link to resturaunt's yelp page.
+- [ ] Prevent Duplicate Choices from appearing.